tshieldshuemer/tshieldshuemer.github.io/src/data/blog/first-marathon.md

 ## Aftermath
 I was unsurprisingly quite shattered afterwards, having **burnt circa 3,000kcal** *(12.56 MJ, or roughly the energy in 0.3 kg of jet fuel burned)*

-In compensation I had 4 chicken thighs and a load of rice - then hit a deep sleep in my Hammock.
+In compensation I had 1kg of chicken thighs and a load of rice - then hit a deep sleep in my Hammock.

   <img src="/Hammock.jpeg" alt="Hammock" width="600" />